Self Head-Restraining Platform

 - T-shaped assembly of transparent PVC pipes connecting two mouse cages to a latching unit.

-- Access to the tubes is controlled by motorized duralumin doors that give mice access to the tubes but prevent mice from entering other cages.
+- Motorized doors that give mice access to the tubes but prevent mice from entering other cages.

-- IR sensors that allow precise monitoring of animal position.
+- IR sensors that allow precise monitoring of mouse’s position.

 - A scale in the middle of the central tube for automated weight measurements.

-- A servo-controlled latching system designed to minimize the animal’s stress due to head fixation.
+- A servo-controlled latching system designed to minimize the mouse’s stress due to head fixation.

-- Two sets of metal pins on top of the training rails at the end of the central tube that hold the animal in place.
+- Two sets of metal pins on top of the training rails at the end of the central tube that hold the mouse in place.

 - A water spout with a latching sensor that initiates the software to to start the training session.

-- A servo motor actuator that lifts both sets of pins after the training session allowing the animal to return to the homecage.
+- A servo motor actuator that lifts both sets of pins after the training session allowing the mouse to return to the homecage.

 Mice learn complex tasks under head fixation